Blue Cave Dubrovnik

 Just a short boat ride from Dubrovnik's Gruž Harbor lies the Elafiti archipelago — a group of 13 islands, three of which are inhabited.
 These car-free islands offer a glimpse of authentic Mediterranean life that stands in beautiful contrast to Dubrovnik's tourist-heavy Old Town.

-The Three Main Islands
+The Main Islands

 Koločep (Kalamota) The closest and smallest inhabited island, Koločep is a peaceful paradise of pine forests, olive groves, and hidden sandy coves.
 There are no cars, no crowds — just the sound of cicadas and the sea.